 You’re a driver now - congratulations!
 One of the responsibilities of first-time drivers is to secure car insurance.
 Some car insurance companies won’t deal with first-time customers because they are a higher risk than a driver with years of experience.
 You have choices for first-time car insurance, though.
-This is how to get yours at the beginning of your driving life: Part 1 tells you how to get car insurance as an additional driver and Part 2 explains how to buy insurance when it’s just you.
+This is how to get yours at the beginning of your driving life.

 Perhaps the easiest way to get car insurance for the first time is to get added to an existing driver’s car insurance policy.
 It’s commonly used for teenage and college-age drivers.
 It’s a matter of adding an additional driver on an existing policy, typically a parent or other relative who knows and trusts you.